ESTP Feelings & Emotions: How the ESTP Handles Inner Feelings

 They Bury Their Own Feelings

 While ESTPs do experience emotions on a deeper and personal level, they have a tendency to bury things inside.
-ESTPs don’t want to allow these feelings to make them appear weak or too emotional, and so sometimes they hide them.
-They would rather not allow people to see them breakdown when they are really upset about something, and so they try to focus on facts and getting things done in the moment.
+ESTPs don’t want to allow these feelings to make them appear weak or too emotional, so sometimes they hide them.
+They would rather not allow people to see them break down when they are really upset about something, so they try to focus on facts and getting things done in the moment.
 When the ESTP does show their emotions it might be intentional at times, knowing that this will help them to connect with a person or situation better.

 ESTPs are complicated people who live their lives from moment to moment.
 They live so much in the present that sometimes their initial views or feelings about something can change in seconds.
-When the ESTP gets swept up in a situation they can go from being very factual and direct, to being someone who is rather expressive and compassionate towards others.
+When the ESTP gets swept up in a situation they can go from being very factual and direct to being someone who is rather expressive and compassionate towards others.
 This can make it hard for people to really know what to expect from the ESTP, especially when it comes to romantic relationships.
-They often try to focus more on information and being direct, but there are times when emotions to come more into play than people expect from the ESTP.
+They often try to focus more on information and being direct, but there are times when emotions come more into play than people expect from the ESTP.

 This Post is Brought To You By BetterHelp